-MTA will not supply accommodation if they feel the event is in close proximity to the MTA home fields (eg an event held at Newcastle, Nelson Bay or Central Coast).
+MTA will not supply accommodation if they feel the event is near the MTA home fields (e.g., an event held at Newcastle, Nelson Bay, or Central Coast).

 MTA will only cover the cost of accommodation for referee's officiating for MTA where there has been none provide by the Regional or State bodies.